 This is because artificial sweeteners and corn syrup are more damaging than regular sugar is, as surprising as it sounds.

 So ‘sticking’ (get it?) to honey is our best bet when we cannot ignore a sweet tooth.
 But even so, we should calculate its intake with our overall daily caloric consumption.

 How to do this?
 There are plenty of websites with calorie calculators to make things easier for us, for example, there’s My Calorie Counter.

-There are quite the rare number of things in this world which are black and white.
+There are quite a rare number of things in this world that are black and white.
 This goes especially when it comes to nutritional advice…and this subject is no exception to that rule.

 Let’s put it this way: if we happen to be overweight and our condition is poorly managed, honey is certainly not on the list of foods we should consume.

 Like we’re sure we’ve been told about a million times before, our goal is to reduce any sugars or carbs in our daily diet.
 And adding honey is the opposite of that.

 While it may indeed be beneficial to our health and even help us manage the condition, the current studies are not sufficient.
 And the results thereof are inconsistent.

 On the other hand, if we are able to manage our condition and are not overweight, then we can consider using honey as a replacement for sugar without having to worry too much.

 In such a case, it can even be beneficial, assuming we take it easy and not consume too much.